Tuition and Financial Aid

 After completing the graduate school application, the supplemental essay must be sent to Tania Sharpsteen by March 15.

-The McMullen Diversity Fellowship supplements up to half tuition for a recommended course of study (4 semesters for Distance Learning students).
+The McMullen Diversity Fellowship supplements up to half tuition for a recommended course of study (4 semesters for Online Learning students).

 Lester B. Knight believed that leaders in the engineering profession require a strong foundation in business, and that leaders in business benefit from a strong foundation in engineering.
 The Lester B. Knight Scholarship is designed to assist and encourage top students to earn M.Eng. and MBA degrees at Cornell.
 The scholarship is the result of a generous gift by Mr. Knight and the continuing support of his family.